Samaggi Samagom: Thai governmental oversight

 In 2011, the Thai Embassy in London intervened to force the removal of an article from Samaggi Sara, the group's annual journal.
 The article was a five-page interview with Giles "Ji" Ungpakorn, a Thai academic wanted by Thai authorities for lèse majesté who now lives in exile in England.
 The society was threatened with losing all Thai governmental support if it did not comply.
 Several days before publication, the interview was removed.

 Teeraporn Suwanvidhu, Samaggi President at the time, said, "I asked [the ambassador] whether he had...read the article, which I thought was balanced and not provocative at all.
 His reply was that it wasn't necessary, due to the...fact that Mr Giles' name is on the 'blacklist',...It's not even censorship.
 It's something more than that", she noted.

-Samaggi Samagom in 2016 faces even more hurdles from Thailand’s post-coup military government.
-Since the 2014 military coup no politically-related academic events have been held.
+Samaggi Samagom in 2016 faces even more hurdles from Thailand's post-coup military government.
+Since the 2014 military coup no politically related academic events have been held.
 "We try not to hold events that are too sensitive, otherwise it will definitely not be approved [by the embassy]", then Samaggi President Thanawat Silaporn said in early-2016.
 In 2011, when Samaggi was forced to censor the interview with Mr Giles, Samaggi secured the majority of its funds from the private sector.
 In 2012, Samaggi received 20 percent of its funding from the embassy.
 Samaggi currently refuses to disclose the public/private funding ratio, but said the embassy and OEA has provided about £2,000 (102,700 baht) for academic events.

 The Bangkok Post sums it up as, "Thai university societies in the United Kingdom built their reputations on political debate, but are now cowering under close government scrutiny."

+Samaggi Samagom no longer receives funding from the Royal Thai Embassy, though the Office of Educational Affairs provides a small amount of funding for the annual Samaggi Games and the organisation still maintains good relationship with the Embassy.
+The organisation is no longer under the direct oversight of the Embassy.